 The Average Directional Index (ADX) is used to measure the strength or weakness of a trend, not the actual direction.
 In general, when the positive directional indicator is higher than the negative directional in indicator, the trend of DigiByte is assumed to be positive.
 An important signal is when the -DI (red line) and +DI (green line) crosses over.

-The DigiByte currently follows a positive trend.
-For DigiByte, the positive directional indicator is 36.32.
-The value for the negative directional indicator is lower (34.05).
-This means that the current trend of the DigiByte is positive.
+The DigiByte currently follows a negative trend.
+For DigiByte, the positive directional indicator is 43.14.
+The value for the negative directional indicator is higher (54.10).
+This means that the current trend of the DigiByte is negative.

-To get a good signal to buy DigiByte, we have to wait until the trend gives us a higher ADX value in the current positive trend.
+To get a good signal to trade DigiByte, we have to wait until the trend gives us a higher ADX value in the current negative trend.